FherStk/fake-brawlhalla/README.md

 # Fakehalla

-Copy of the Brawlhalla game made in JavaFX as school project
+Copy of the Brawlhalla game made in JavaFX as school project.
+Really shitty code, nothing we are proud of.

 ## Authors